lukeg101/lplzoo/SOL/README.md

 As well as sensible reduction rules under pack/unpack statements.

 - This means the typing context now also contains types, and types occur in terms.
 The phrase `X Type` means X is a type.
 We do not implement Agda style type hierarchies here.
+- Variables, abstraction, sums, products, booleans, and Nats follow semantics that are fairly standard in the literature.
+- Records are typeable only if all of their subterms are typeable and all of the labels are unique.
+We leverage the STLC typing rules and the subtyping relation to ensure record fields are typeable.
+- Projections are typeable only if it is applied to a term which is a well-typed record and the projection label (`x` in `{x=2}.x`) explicitly matches a label in that record.
+- The pack statement enables you to package up a witness type `T1` with a term `t`.
+The witness type here is known as the hidden representation type which must be provided as the type checker cannot infer the type of an existential in general.
+For instance `pack {Nat, {z=\x:Nat.x}} as EX.{z:X->X}` has existential type `∃X.{z:X->X}` but also `∃X.{z:Nat->X}`.
+We can then pass this into a function as a 'module' of sorts, where any term with a witness type to a given interface can be used.
+- We can use existential types by `unpack`ing them.
+This construct takes an existential type, binding them to the type variable `X` and a term variable `x`.
+We may then use `x` in the body of the expression.
+However, the representation type is hidden during typechecking so that we may only use operations allowed by the abstract type in the body.
+This enforces that uses adhere to an interface so that concrete implementations may be swapped out as needed without breaking abstraction boundaries.
 - This implementation follows a [small-step](https://cs.stackexchange.com/questions/43294/difference-between-small-and-big-step-operational-semantics) operational semantics and Berendregt's [variable convention](https://cs.stackexchange.com/questions/69323/barendregts-variable-convention-what-does-it-mean) (see `substitutite` in SOL.hs).
 The variable convention is adopted for both types and terms.
 - Reductions include the one-step reduction (see `reduce1` in SOL.hs), the many-step reduction (see `reduce` in SOL.hs).